What is Conversion Rate Optimization (CRO)?

 What is Conversion Rate Optimization (CRO) - 005

-5. Analyze & Implement: Analyze test results and, if successful, implement the winning version.
+• Analyze & Implement: Analyze test findings and, should they show success, apply the winning variation.

 Implementing CRO: A/B Testing and Multivariate Testing

-Suppose a digital marketing agency wants to optimize their landing page.
-They could use multivariate testing to experiment with variations of the headline, call-to-action button, and images all at once.
-By analyzing the results, they can uncover the most effective combination for driving conversions.
+Say a digital marketing agency wants to maximize their landing page.
+Multivariate testing would allow them to experiment with permutations of the headline, call-to–action button, and graphics all at once.
+Examining the data will help them to find the best mix for increasing conversion.

 Best Practices for Conversion Rate Optimization